 Symptoms of Gardenia Cold Damage

-It is hard to resist the shiny lustrous leaves and starry scented flowers of a gardenia.
+It is hard to resist the shiny, lustrous leaves and starry scented flowers of a gardenia.
 Even when you know better, sometimes the intrepid gardener will purchase one even if they are living in a borderline zone.
 That said, gardenia planted in the appropriate hardiness zones may also experience surprise weather and winters of unusual ferocity.
 Gardenia cold damage occurs even when there is no snow on the ground.
 A combination of exposure, dryness, and frost causes the bulk of the damage.

 If your gardenia got too cold, initial symptoms will be brown or black leaves, and even the stem is sometimes affected.
 Sometimes the damage will not show up for several days, so it is important to check sensitive plants at a later date for frost damage on gardenia.